DusDus3428/CPP_CurrCalc/documentation/software_design.md

 ![CurrCalc Class Diagram](https://github.com/DusDus3428/CPP_CurrCalc/blob/feature/01_design/documentation/images/diagrams/03_CurrCalc_ClassDiagram.png "CurrCalc Class Diagram")

-There are only two classes: CurrencyDetail and ExchangeRate.
-CurrencyDetail holds two public properties, a string called "name" for the name of the currency, and a list of ExchangeRate objects called "exchangeRates".
-Due to the latter a composition relationship has been identified to the ExchangeRate class.
-CurrencyDetail also has the public "convertAmount" method, which takes the conversion amount (a double), and the name of the target currency as arguments.
-The method will leverage the exchangeRates porperty to conduct the conversion.
+There are only two classes: CurrencyDetail and ExchangeRate.<br/> CurrencyDetail holds two public properties, a string called "name" for the name of the currency, and a list of ExchangeRate objects called "exchangeRates".
+The latter leads to a composition relationship from CurrencyDetail to ExchangeRate.
+CurrencyDetail also has the public "convertAmount" method, which takes a specified conversion amount, and the name of the target currency as arguments.
+The method will leverage the exchangeRates property to conduct the conversion.<br/>
 ExchangeRate also holds two public properties, a string called "currencyName" for the name of the currency, and a double called "rate" for the actual exchange rate.

 ## Activity Diagram

 ![CurrCalc Activity Diagram for Convert Currency](https://github.com/DusDus3428/CPP_CurrCalc/blob/feature/01_design/documentation/images/diagrams/04_CurrCalc_ActivityDiagram_ConvertCurrency.png "CurrCalc Activity Diagram for Convert Currency")

+The activity diagram above showcases the main flow of the program.<br/> Once CurrCalc is started, the program will send a REST request to the exchangerates API to retrieve the list of the names of available currencies.
+Once the API sends this to CurrCalc, the user must choose one of the currencies from the numbered list to use for the initial currency.
+If the user decides to make an input that is not one of the numbers on the list, they will be prompted to do so again until a valid selection has been made.<br/>
+After the selection has been made, CurrCalc uses it to request the full details of the currency, including the exchangerates for the other currencies.
+Once the API sends these to CurrCalc, the user is prompted to type in the amount that is to be converted.
+If the user types in something other than a positive integer or positive floating point number, they will be prompted to do so again until a valid number has been provided.
+Side note: positive integer numbers are converted into floating point numbers.<br/>
+Next, the user must choose the target currency from a numbered list.
+This list is gathered from the initial currency's exchange rates.
+If the user decides to make a selection that is not one of the numbers on the list, they will be prompted to do so again until a valid selection has been made.<br/>
+Once this is done, the specified amount will be converted from the initial currency into the target one and the results will be printed to the console.
+Then the CurrCalc program is terminated.